KrishnaGrg1/khalti-payment/readme.md

 ```bash
 npm start
 ```

-Your server should now be running at http://localhost:5000.
+Your server should now be running at http://localhost:5000

+To purchase the subsecription http://localhost:5000/payment/add.